 Well-written emails can…

-- Reach customers in real time.
-Half of all emails are opened on a mobile device, according to Litmus.
+About 60 percent of all emails are opened on a mobile device, according to Constant Contact.

 Once you’ve learned how to write a powerful email, you can apply that knowledge in several different ways to start making money writing emails.

 4 Ways to Make Money Writing Emails

-To give you a little more insight, let me break down the top four email-writing opportunities.
+To give you a little more insight, let me break down the top four opportunities to make money writing emails.
 Each is a terrific fit for Barefoot Writers who understand the art of persuasive writing.

 The emails themselves don’t do the selling, though…